Write data to an XLS file without Excel

 You've prepared parser items for export.

-All parser items are now ready for export to "Local database" plug-in.
-Please, open the configuration window of the "Local database" plug-in (fig.1) by selecting the module in a list and clicking the "Setup" button on the "Data export" page.
+All parser items are now ready for export using the "Local database" plugin.
+Please, open the configuration window of the "Local database" plugin (fig.1 and 2) by selecting the module in a list and clicking the "Setup" button on the "Data export" page.

 Fig.1.
 Export to Excel.
 Selecting a database.

-On the next tab, you should specify basic format options as per fig.2.
+On the next tab, you should specify basic format options as per fig.3.

-Because one of our variables has the "float" data type, then we should specify a necessary
+Because one of our variables has the "float" data type, we should specify a necessary

-decimal separator in the field #1.
-The next variable has the "time" data type, therefore
+decimal separator in field #1.
+The next variable has the "time" data type.
+Therefore

-you should specify a time separator in the field #2 and the option in the field #3 too.
-The option at the pos.3 allows you to add leading zero before hour, month or year digits.
-Other options are unnecessary in our case, because we don't use other data types.
+you should specify a date and time separator in field #2.
+The option at the pos.3 allows you to add leading zero before the hour, month, or year digits.
+Other options are unnecessary in our case because we don't use diverse data types.

-On the last page "Columns order" (pic.11) you can specify,
+On the last "Columns order" page (fig.4), you can specify,

 how our variables will be being placed in a spreadsheet.
-Because we need 2
+Because we need two

-variables only, therefore, please, create 2 items on this page by pressing
+variables only, therefore, please, create two items on this page by pressing

-Any new items may be added by clicking the "Add item" button (Fig.3, pos.
-5).
-Before adding an item the program will ask you about an item description.
+Any new items may be added by clicking the "Add item" button (Fig.4, pos.
+1).
+Before adding an item, the program will ask you about an item description.
 You can type any characters here, which will help you to remember a variable's content.
-For this example 2 variables with their corresponding descriptions have been added.
+For this example, two variables with their corresponding descriptions have been added.

 parser variable name, which you have created in the parser configuration.